vectorgrp/xcp-lite/xcplib/README.md

   Measurement variables on stack and in global memory Consistent calibration changes and measurement.
   Calibration page switching and EPK version check.
+  Note: A2lTypedefCurveComponentWithSharedAxis uses THIS. references to shared axis in typedef structures.
+This requires CANape24 or higher

 struct_demo
   Shows how to define types for nested structs, array struct components and arrays of structs